 With plentiful sunshine year-round, its no surprise California is the leader of solar power in the U.S. And, with more homeowners choosing to power their homes with renewable energy, along with statewide rebates, tax credits, and initiatives, it’s more affordable than ever.
 We make the process of going solar simple so you can start enjoying lower utility bills and reduce your environmental impact right way.

-At Greenstar Solar, we specialize in residential solar panel installation.
-This means we exclusively help San Diego area homeowners like you transition from powering their homes with fossil fuels to running on clean solar power.
+At Greenstar Solar, we specialize in residential solar.
+This means we exclusively help homeowners like you transition from powering their homes with fossil fuels to running on clean solar power.

 We work with all solar vendors to give our customers every possible option when it comes to choosing a solar energy system.
 And, you don’t have to do it alone.
 We’ll walk you through the entire process.
-From home evaluation and panel selection to system design and installation, our team of solar experts will customize a solution that fits your needs and budget.
+From home evaluation and panel selection to system design, to getting your system installed, our team of solar experts will customize a solution that fits your needs and budget.

 Our installer will visit your home to examine the type and angle of your roof and note any shading.
 We’ll take photos and measurements to determine the best system size.